London stocks tumble as Russia-Ukraine tensions weigh | Headlines

 London stocks tumble as Russia-Ukraine tensions weigh

-UK shares fell on Monday as concerns over a Russian invasion of Ukraine sapped appetite for riskier assets, while oil prices at seven-year highs limited losses in heavyweight energy stocks.
-British energy stocks fell the least, as oil prices climbed on the prospect of supply disruptions caused by any escalation over Ukraine.
-The domestically-focussed midcap index lost 1.7%, with industrials and consumer discretionary stocks coming under pressure the most.
+UK shares fell on Monday, as warnings of a Russian invasion of Ukraine sapped appetite for riskier assets, while oil prices at seven-year highs limited losses in heavyweight energy stocks.

 - Country: